rachel170/tp/docs/UserGuide.md

 * `enterDeck Economics` return cards stored in the deck `Economics`

 Outcome expected:
-1. Enter the command into the command bar
+1. Enter the command into the command bar.
 ![EnterDeckCommand](images/enterDeck_init.png)

 1. You will see the list of cards stored in the deck named Economics.
 The result display will also show the number of cards in the list.